-Basic robustness was chosen to ensure a level of security in the absence of complete vendor documentation.
-Specifically, the assurance requirements (that is, documentation and testing) were chosen to demonstrate that a low to moderate level of independently assured security exists as defined in Part 3, Section 6.2.2 of the CC.
-Minimal additional tasks are imposed upon the vendor to the extent that if the vendor applies reasonable standards of care to the development, evaluation may be feasible without vendor involvement other than support for functional testing, strength of function analysis and vulnerability testing verification.
+Basic robustness was chosen to provide a low to moderate level of independently assured security in the absence of ready availability of the complete development record from the vendor.
+As such, minimal additional tasks are imposed upon the vendor to the extent that if the vendor applies reasonable standards of care to the development, evaluation may be feasible without vendor involvement other than support for functional testing and vulnerability testing verification.
 The chosen assurance level is consistent with the postulated threat environment.
-Specifically, the threat of malicious attacks aimed at discovering exploitable vulnerabilities is considered low, and the product will have undergone a search for obvious flaws.
-This is supported by the inclusion of the AVA\VLA.1 requirement.
+Specifically, that the threat of malicious attacks is not greater than moderate, and the product will have undergone a search for obvious flaws.